junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 2003!Cas still wears Jimmy as vessel, so Jimmy has been devout since at least 6 years before 401 to say yes to Cas

-important: 2003!Cas=current Cas at 2003, it's the exactly same Cas as he was
+important: 2003!Cas=current Cas at 2003, it's the exactly same Cas as he was, the main world Cas start doubting/changing since meeting Dean in 2009, so if Cas starts knowing Dean since 2003, that's extra 6 years to start loving him and saving the world, might actually be in time to save the first apocalypse since beginning, like stopping Dean's demon deal (~《Heard from your mother》)

 so it's gonna be a 2003-2019 16 season story of Dean&Cas hunting things, saving world, without Sam and John